Sooshiance/Royal_Shop/README.md

 ### backend

-First fill up some settings in `develop.py` file in the `settings` folder like: `SECRET_KEY` and so on.
+First fill up some settings in `develop.py` file in the `settings` folder like: `SECRET_KEY` & `DEBUG` in the `base.py` and so on.
 Than, Run basic commands

                 python3 manage.py makemigrations

+Migrate the database

                 python3 manage.py migrate

+Test the database

                 python3 manage.py test

+Create a super user for it

                 python3 manage.py createsuperuser